Archaeological Site Of Ancient Delos In Greece

 The importance of Ancient Delos

-The Sanctuary of Apollo gained significance after the 8th century BC.
-Delos became a popular place of pilgrimage.
+The Sanctuary of Apollo gained significance after the 8th century BC, and Delos became a popular place of pilgrimage.
 People travelled from all around the Ancient Greek world to pay their respects to the twin deities.

 Ancient Greek columns in Delos